weaviate/weaviate-io/developers/weaviate/quickstart/schema.md

 Then when you navigated to the [`schema` endpoint](../api/rest/schema.md) at `https://some-endpoint.weaviate.network/v1/schema`, you should have seen the above-specified class name and the vectorizer.

+But you might have also noticed that the `schema` included a whole lot of information that you did not specify.

+That's because Weaviate inferred them for us.

 ### Auto-schema vs. manual schema

-But you might have also noticed that the `schema` included a whole lot of information that you did not specify.

-They are required to specify the structure of the information to be saved to Weaviate.
+A schema specifies to Weaviate the structure of the information to be saved.

 When any required information is missing as in the previous section, Weaviate will infer the rest from the data being imported as well as the default settings.

 This is called the [`Auto-schema` feature](../configuration/schema-configuration.md#auto-schema).

-Although auto schema works well for some instances, we generally advise manually setting your schema to optimize Weaviate's performance.
+Although Auto-schema works well for some instances, we generally advise manually setting your schema to optimize Weaviate's performance.

-So here, we will introduce you to manual specification of the schema as well as why you might want to.
+In this section, we will explore the schema in more detail, including discussing some of the more commonly specified parameters, and why you might want to take the time to manually set the schema.

 ## Prerequisites

 At this point, you should have:

-- An new instance of Weaviate running (e.g. on the [Weaviate Cloud Service](https://console.weaviate.io)),
+- A new instance of Weaviate running (e.g. on the [Weaviate Cloud Service](https://console.weaviate.io)),
 - An API key for your preferred inference API, such as OpenAI, Cohere, or Hugging Face, and
 - Installed your preferred Weaviate client library.

 If you have completed the previous section, your Weaviate instance will contain data objects and a schema.

-We recommend deleting it all before starting this section:
+**We recommend deleting it all before starting this section.**

 import CautionSchemaDeleteAll from '/_includes/schema-delete-all.mdx'